-Tom and his wife, Nancy, volunteered for their first Corazón project in 1994 while members of St. Martin de Porres Church in Yorba Linda.
-They wanted their then high school aged children to see how many in the world lived and struggled.
-The whole family was greatly impacted and within a year all were Blue Shirts.
-Tom and Nancy also became active-behind-the-scenes Corazón volunteers.
+Tom and his wife, Nancy, volunteered for their first Corazón project in 1994 while St Martin de Porres Church members in Yorba Linda.
+They wanted their then high school-aged children to see how many in the world lived.
+It made a significant impact on the whole family, and within a year, all were blue shirts, with Tom and Nancy becoming active-behind-the-scenes volunteers.